JuliaData/DataFramesMeta.jl/docs/src/index.md

 ## `@rename`

-Rename columns in a data frame using the keyword argument-like syntax.
-All arguments on the lef and right-hand sides must be either `Symbol`s or quoted with `$`.
+Rename columns in a data frame using the keyword argument-like syntax `:new = :old`.
 Like other macros, `@rename` can be used in both multi-argument and "block" format.

-The new name goes on the left hand side of the expression.
-The old name goes on the right hand side.

 ```julia
 df = DataFrame(x = [1, 1, 2, 2], y = [1, 2, 101, 102]);